jrkruser/COVID_comorbidities/README.md

 - Explore the most common comorbidities present in the COVID-19 positive population.
 - Filter and clean redundant or flawed conditions (e.g., diabetes or miscarriage).

+/n

+The most common conditions in each age group by percentage:
 ![Most Common Comorbidities](images/mostcommoncomor.png)

 ### Mortality Analysis